South Africa

 • Countries in the yellow fever belt in Africa: Angola, Burundi, Benin, Burkina Faso, Cameroon, Central African Republic, Chad, Democratic Republic of Congo, Equatorial Guinea, Ethiopia, Gambia, Gabon, Guinea, Guinea-Bissau, Ghana, Ivory Coast, Kenya, Liberia, Mali, Niger, Nigeria, Sao Tome and Principe, Senegal, Sierra Leone, Somalia, Sudan, Rwanda, Tanzania, Togo, Uganda.

-• Countries in the yellow fever belt in South America: Bolivia, Brazil, Colombia, Ecuador, French Guyana, Guyana, Panama, Peru, Surinam, Venezuela, Argentina and Paraguay.
+• The countries in the yellow fever belt in South America are Bolivia, Brazil, Colombia, Ecuador, French Guyana, Guyana, Panama, Peru, Surinam, Venezuela, Argentina, and Paraguay.

-• You can go to South Africa any time of the year; every season has things to teach us.
-The months of December and January are the most concurrent and expensive, so it is advisable to avoid them if possible.
+• You can go to South Africa anytime; every season has something to teach us.
+However, December and January are the most concurrent and expensive months, so it is advisable to avoid them if possible.

-• The electricity is at 220V and 50Hz throughout the country, and the sockets are D type and M three-pin, so you need a plug adapter to the European or international plug.
+• The electricity is 220V and 50Hz throughout the country, and the sockets are D type and M three-pin, so you need a plug adapter for a European or international plug.

 • 80% of South Africans are Catholics.

-• The country's currency is the Rand (ZAR), although it is best to carry cash in Euros or US dollars in addition to a credit or debit card.
-There is no cash limit that you can enter South Africa.
-ATMs are in all cities; only you have to take precautions when you take out money.
+• The country's currency is the Rand (ZAR), although it is best to carry cash in Euros or US dollars and a credit or debit card.
+There is no cash limit on entering South Africa.
+ATMs are in all cities; you only have to take precautions when you take out money.

 • Tips in tourist areas are between 10 and 15%.